Yo-kai Watch: Reception

 When the anime first aired, in 2014, the franchise became popular in Japan.
 By February, the first game, which originally sold only 53,654 copies, was at over 500,000 shipped and the anime was surpassing Pokémon in the TV rankings; being compared to it and being dubbed the "Pokémon Killer".
 By the second game's release, the first game had sold 1,195,287 copies and the second game surpassed that at release at 1,316,707 copies.
 The third version also impressed, at 1,244,171 units.

 Even the president of Level-5, Akihiro Hino, was surprised by Yo-kai Watch's popularity.
 "While I did believe that it would get its break, honestly, to have it come this far, where the children of Japan would get so hopped-up on Yo-kai, to the point where all the goods would sell out, is something I didn't expect."
 They were the second most popular characters in Japan, in a survey by Video Research Ltd. Explanations for its popularity ranged from catchy songs and dances, to being something parents and kids could enjoy together, to "weird adults" not being interested in it.
 Hino himself said that it was the relatable characters and situations relatable to modern kids that made it popular.

 This also translated into toy sales, racking in 55.2 billion yen for Namco Bandai.
 Yo-kai Watch toys were frequently out of stock; people having to wait in lotteries to get a Yo-kai Watch and search hard for medals.
 Other merchandise had to wait longer because of the long licensing wait times.
 This demand made it the second highest product in Nikkei Trendy that year.

 It was a top seller in many other areas as well: The Yo-kai Watch Guide was the number one book in 2014, its first theme song, Geragerapo no Uta, was the number 50 song on the Oricon Singles Chart, and the movie had the highest opening of any Japanese film since 2000.
 Yo-kai Watch even had a special segment on Kohaku Uta Gassen, Japan's most viewed music program.

+Marc Steinberg, writing in Animation: An Interdisciplinary Journal, analyses Yo-kai Watch as an effective media mix that mobilized children toward collection-based consumption through anime, games, watches and medals.